SEO Glossary 09/28/2018

-For example, the main keyword of an article might be “gardening” So, rather than using it too much throughout the article it would be beneficial to use LSI keywords, or closely related terms that support the keyword.
-Including terms such as, “planting,” “seeding,” “bedding,” “transplanting,” and other terms that relate to the garden, like “plants,” “vegetables,” or even “flowers.”
+For example, the main keyword of an article might be “gardening.”
+So, rather than using it excessively, it would be beneficial to use LSI keywords, or closely related terms that support the keyword.
+Including terms like “planting,” “seeding,” “bedding,” or “transplanting” can boost rankings for “gardening.”

 A link is an element placed onto a webpage that directs a user to a different website or webpage when clicked.

 Linkbait is putting forth content of high value that is used to attract viewers that will hopefully link to said content.

 Viral linkbait can range from content that is hilarious, to content that provides exceptional quality to the viewer, free of charge.
 Videos, infographics, or even blog posts are all examples of content that can serve as linkbait.